How to Remove Rust Stains From a Toilet Bowl Naturally

 how-to-remove-rust-stains-from-toilet-tank

-Most people concentrate more on cleaning the toilet bowl and completely forget about the toilet tank.
-Those who remember the tank just want to drop some tablets in there and forget about it.
+Most people concentrate more on cleaning the toilet bowl and completely forget the toilet tank.
+Those who remember the tank want to drop some tablets in there and forget about it.

 Calcium deposits can also block the toilet siphon and rim jets.
-The flow of water from the tank to the bowl will therefore be inhibited resulting in a slow/weak flushing toilet.
-The need to clean a toilet tank can therefore not be overemphasized.
+Water flow from the tank to the bowl will be inhibited, resulting in a slow/weak flushing toilet.
+The need to clean a toilet tank can, therefore, not be overemphasized.

 This is a detailed post on how to get rid of stains from a toilet tank.